Esri/public-transit-tools/display-GTFS-in-ArcGIS/UsersGuide.md

 ![Screenshot of Display GTFS Stops dialog](./images/Screenshot_DisplayGTFSStops_Dialog.png)

 ###Inputs
-- **GTFS stops.txt file to edit**:  The stops.txt file you wish to edit
+- **GTFS stops.txt file**:  The stops.txt file you wish to display in the map
 - **Output GTFS stops feature class**:  The feature class version of your GTFS stops that will be created. *Note: a file geodatabase feature class is recommended over a shapefile because shapefiles will truncate the longer field names to 10 characters.*

 ###Outputs